 Former Hallmark executive and trained printmaker Patti Streeper has turned her creative energy toward painting.
 With a focus on portraits, Patti uses art to tell the stories of women who have made significant contributions to society.
-Streeper’s artwork is on display at the Central Resource Library until December 21, 2022.
+Streeper’s artwork is on display at the Gardner branch until April 30, 2023.

 Tell us about the works on exhibit.
 What’s the medium?
 What has inspired their creation?